macroecolab/macroecolab.github.io/_members/ryo_nishida.md

 name: Ryo Nishida
 image: images/ryonishida.jpg
 role: masters
-aliases:
-  - J. Smith
-  - J Smith

 ---

 Hi, I'm Ryo Nishida.
 I'm a 1st year master's student in the Macroecology Lab.
 I'm originally from Osaka.
-I'm interested in ant biology.
+I'm interested in social insect biology and behavior.
+I will be using machine learning models to conduct research on the diversity and distributions of ants and impacts from human disturbance.